OWASP/www-board/elections/index.md

 * Email Reminder Call for Questions from the Community
 * Email Reminder Call For Candidates
 * Email Reminder Call for Questions from the Community
 * Deadline for Call for Candidates Closes
 * Deadline for Questions from the Community
 * Verification of candidates
 * Candidates announced via email and social media
 * The 6-7 top questions from the community will be selected & shared with Candidates
 * Email Reminder Membership Required to Vote
 * Email Reminder Membership Required to Vote
 * Candidates to post their videos
 * Email/Social Media notifying the community the recordings are posted
 * Final Email Reminder Membership Required to Vote
-* Paid Membership Deadline
+* Membership Deadline
 * Voting opens
 * Voting closes
 * Results shared with all candidates